Darren Hayes: 1993–2001: Savage Garden

 Savage Garden's success was reflected at the Billboard Music Awards, where they won Best Adult Contemporary Video and No. 1 Adult Contemporary Song of the Year, for "I Knew I Loved You", and No. 1 Adult Contemporary Artist of the Year.
 "I Knew I Loved You" stayed on the Monitor/Billboard Adult Contemporary Airplay Chart for 124 weeks.
 Savage Garden performed the title track at the 2000 Summer Olympics closing ceremony in October.

 Hayes moved to Sausalito in 2000.
-He became the public face of the duo, doing most of the media.
+He became the public face of the duo.
 Hayes announced that Savage Garden had broken up in October 2001 during a chat with an Australian journalist.
 Hayes thought the information would be saved for a later article; it was not.
 When confronted with this information during the early morning hours, before an unrelated interview, Jones denied the break-up of the band.
-However, it appears that Jones did not believe the reporter was accurately quoting Hayes and denied what he thought was yet another break-up rumour.
-Still, the fact that Jones took a back seat in all promotional activities for Affirmation seems indicative that Jones was not content to remain within Savage Garden as it had operated in the past.
 Savage Garden had sold over 23 million albums by that stage.

 Luciano Pavarotti and Darren Hayes sang "O Sole Mio" together in a concert in 2000.

-In 2005, manager of Savage Garden, John Woodruff confirmed that Jones had announced his intention of leaving Savage Garden prior to the promotion for Affirmation.
+John Woodruff, Savage Garden's manager, confirmed in 2005 that Jones had announced that he intended to leave Savage Garden prior to the promotion of Affirmation.
 Woodruff criticised the media for their treatment of Hayes.
-The duo have never issued a united statement regarding the situation, yet Hayes has guaranteed that the group will "never, by any chance" reunite, adding in 2020, "Imagine if you had come out and survived a really dysfunctional and toxic relationship, and then for years later people would ask you to please get back in that relationship [...]
-"I once said I'd only do it if it cured cancer and that's still how I feel."
+The duo have never issued a united statement regarding the situation, yet Hayes has guaranteed that Savage Garden will "never, by any chance" reunite.
+In 2020, he added: "Imagine if you had come out and survived a really dysfunctional and toxic relationship, and then for years later people would ask you to please get back in that relationship [...]
+I once said I'd only do it if it cured cancer and that's still how I feel."